 - a.
-If recovery from a work injury is prolonged because a worker's non-work related preexisting condition (POL 12/2017, Pre-Existing Conditions - Aggravation or Acceleration) is: - i.
-Aggravated by the work injury. - ii.
-Accelerated by the work injury. - b.
+If evidence indicates that a work-related injury is attributable solely to the worker's preexisting condition (e.g., epilepsy), the WCB will consider charging total claim costs to the reserve.
+The WCB will only compensate for the work injury (i.e., for the period of disablement resulting from the work injury) and does not assume responsibility for the pre-existing condition. - 5.
+The WCB will charge partial claim costs to the reserve in the following situations: - a.
+If recovery from a work injury is prolonged because of an aggravation or acceleration of a worker's non-work related pre-existing condition (POL 12/2017, Pre-Existing Conditions - Aggravation or Acceleration). - b.
 If a prior work injury with another employer: - i.
 Prolongs the recovery of a new work injury because a prior work injury is aggravated or accelerated. - ii.
-Causes a new work injury. - 7.
+Causes a new work injury. - 6.
 An employer will be eligible for partial cost relief if a workplace exposure contributes to a respiratory disease (e.g., asthma, emphysema, lung cancer) and smoking is partially responsible.
 The WCB will charge 50 per cent of claims costs to the reserve.